 However, it would be a shame to be in Southeast Asia and not explore this undiscovered gem.
 With places like Thailand and Indonesia getting too touristy in recent years, Malaysia offers a respite from the well-trodden paths.

-Here are 10 reasons why should consider Malaysia as your next destination, whether as a short-term vacationer or a long-term digital nomad:
+Here are 10 reasons why you should consider Malaysia as your next destination, whether as a short-term vacationer or a long-term digital nomad:

 1. Low Cost of Living

 One of the biggest draws of traveling in Malaysia is how cheap it is.
 While it can’t beat Indonesia, Vietnam, or the Philippines, it’s still very cheap by Western standard.
 It’s at least three times cheaper than Singapore.

 If you go to local food stalls, you can get a decent meal for under USD 3.
 Dinner at a fancier restaurant with a glass of wine will only set you back around USD 20.

 On Airbnb, you can easily rent a luxury apartment (with an infinity pool!) for about USD 30 per night.
 For long-term housing, check out the great offers on Expat.com, Mudah.my, and Longtermlettings.
 The average monthly rate for a studio apartment with a swimming pool, gym, WiFi, and access to public transports is around USD 300.

 All hotels, hostels, and most houses have WiFi.
 The majority of cafes and restaurants also offer free WiFi, with the average download speed of 76.69 Mbps.

 SIM cards and data are cheap and available everywhere.
 Tune Talk (a partner of Air Asia) offers very good deals that are specially geared for travelers.
 The packages start from MYR 1/day for 10GB basic internet and unlimited calls to Tune Talk numbers.